sbgrid/data-capture-module/README.md

 - `gen/` : transfer script generation for `rsync+ssh` uploads
 - `scn/` : scanning for completed uploads, and handling related tasks

-## documentation
-More extensive documentation is in the `doc/` directory.